 The Austin Nature and Science Center offers many programs for preschoolers, kids, families and adults.
 Program topics range from butterflies to caving.
 We offer hands-on and discovery activities that are targeted at getting the participants to think more about the world around them.
 Our programs run throughout the year with camps during school holidays - winter, spring and summer breaks.

 Public programs offer a variety of opportunities for children to come to camp.
 When school is out for a holiday, we offer C-Days and Youth Adventure Days.
 These one-day camps consist of various activities and a field trip relating to the topic for that particular day.
 We also have Winter Break Camp for two weeks during the winter holiday.
-Also during the school year, public programs offers a Spring Break Camp full of fun-filled activities for ages 5-12.
+Also during the school year, public programs offer a Spring Break Camp full of fun-filled activities for ages 5-12.

 During Summer Camp, the ANSC gives children ages 3-16 the opportunities to engage in hands-on activities, swim at Deep Eddy and Barton Springs Pools, go on many adventures, learn about anything from insects to camping or learn how to be a leader by becoming a counselor-in-training.
 All staff members are over the age of 18 and attend an in-depth training on vehicle driving procedures, age appropriate activities and safety procedures.
 All counselors must have current CPR and first aid certification, and swim counselors must obtain anywhere from community water safety certification to waterfront lifeguard certification, depending on the camp.